CodeMarie/TastyReactProject/README.md

 4. Functionality, importing images, React Icons - 29.11.2021
 Worked on image import and React-Icon import of star Array for star rating to fulfil edit an item deliverable.
 Completed delete all and delete watched functions for WatchItem.
 5. Testing of CSS - 30.11.2021 Testing of CSS and layout rendering.
 As five star fulfils edit an item, favourites appears to be a repeat of Watch Page.
 Assessing components and deliverables needed according to the brief.
+6. Finishing up Presentation - 01.12.2021 Added react-bootstrap for buttons.
+7. Addition of gif for title page 02.12.201